davsk/ReplayRLB.com-src/content/_index.md

 ---
-title: 'Ananke: a Hugo Theme'
+title: Replay-RL-Booster
 featured_image: "/images/gohugo-default-sample-hero-image.jpg"
-description: The last theme you'll ever need.
-Maybe.
+description: Get the help you need!

 ---
-Welcome to my blog with some of my work in progress.
-I've been working on this book idea.
-You can read some of the chapters below.
+Welcome to my team.
+Meet my staff, their cards are below.